Do you like making your Rand work for its worth when you travel?

 World House Hostel is situated in the trendy neighbourhood of Karakoy.
 If you want to be in walking distance of the city’s nightlife and art galleries, this is the hostel for you.

 Inside the 150-year-old Genoese style building, you’ll find views of the city below and modern furnishings.
 Access into the hostel and each room requires a security code.
-There are also lockers outside the rooms that just needs a lock.
+There are also lockers outside the rooms that just need a lock.

 The hostel is only a few steps away from the iconic Galata Tower and the famous Istiklal Avenue.
-It’s also within walking distance from two local metro stations, making it a great place to base yourself as you explore the city.
+It’s also within walking distance of two local metro stations, making it a great place to base yourself as you explore the city.